MichalSaleta19/fleet-project/README.md

 # fleet-project
-This project is helping to manage cars fleet, to maintain them and improve work
+This project is helping to manage cars fleet, to maintain them and improve work.